 Players take on the role of knights defending their castle from monsters.

-Pressure builds every turn as more monsters arrive on the board, get closer to the castle and the knights have to get rid of them before they get too close!
+Pressure builds every turn as more monsters arrive on the board, and get closer to the castle and the knights have to get rid of them before they get too close!

 Players trade cards with each other and work together to defend the castle.
-But, the overall winner of the game is the player who kills the most monsters.
+But, the overall winner of the game is the player who defeats the most monsters.
 So players need to work together to defend the castle because if it falls everyone loses, but they also want to win the game.

 Players may not want to trade some of the cards they have to help another player, instead choosing to save them for their turn.

 Before each scenario players are given two Personal Quest cards and choose one that they are going to try and complete in the scenario.
 They keep this quest secret from the other players.
 If they complete it, they get to tick a perk box or two on their character sheet which makes them stronger over time.

 In some games, the group knows that some players aren’t on their side from the beginning of the game.
 In others, they know that someone will turn on them during the game.
 In other games, the players don’t know if there is or isn’t a player who isn’t on their side throughout the entire game.